hertogp/stitch/README.md

 This could be some report created by a command line tool, producing a markdown report on some topic.
 Here, it's just the text as printed by lua.
-Its codeblock's can also be processed by stitch.
+Any (nested) codeblocks can also be processed by stitch.

 ```{#redo2 .stitch inc="cbx!csv" log=debug exe=no}
 day,count